Playing History 2 - Slave Trade

-Playing History 2 - Slave Trade is an educational game developed and published by Serious Games Interactive, and released on September 13, 2013, for Windows and Mac OS X on the Steam platform.
+Playing History 2 - Slave Trade is a game developed and published by Serious Games Interactive, and released on September 13, 2013, for Windows and Mac OS X on the Steam platform.
 The game is intended to be an “edutainment” experience, teaching players about the Atlantic slave trade.

 The game caused a great deal of controversy for its inclusion of a "Slave Tetris" minigame, which was later removed, and other depictions of slavery seen to be offensive.

 Development

 Free downloadable versions of the games were uploaded to the series' website.

 Gameplay

 The main character is a young slave boy named Tim, who must help his master, a slave ship captain, transport 300 slaves to the Americas.
-The player must pilot the slave ship, collecting items that replenish your food and avoiding wind blasts.
-Other minigames in the game formerly included a Tetris-like mode in which the player needed to "stack" slaves in the storage compartment of the ship.
+The player must pilot the slave ship, collecting items that replenish food and avoiding wind blasts.
+Other minigames in the game include a Tetris-like mode in which the player needs to "stack" slaves in the storage compartment of the ship; this feature was removed in later releases of the game.
 The player can help their master bargain with the locals to reduce the price of slave children, in order to earn points.